-ARCOXIA is indicated in adults and adolescents 16 years of age and older for the symptomatic relief of osteoarthritis (OA), rheumatoid arthritis (RA), ankylosing spondylitis, and the pain and signs of inflammation associated with acute gouty arthritis.
+For the symptomatic relief of osteoarthritis (OA), rheumatoid arthritis (RA), ankylosing spondylitis, and the pain and signs of inflammation associated with acute gouty arthritis.

-ARCOXIA is indicated in adults and adolescents 16 years of age and older for the short-term treatment of moderate pain associated with dental surgery.
+For the short-term treatment of moderate pain associated with dental surgery.

 The decision to prescribe a selective COX-2 inhibitor should be based on an assessment of the individual patient's overall risks.